 The Rootes Group tale is not one of inspired leadership, though there was a good amount of inspired engineering... an all too familiar tale for Chrysler.

-Singer started out with bicycles, moving to cars in the late 1800s; they were nimble and technologically advanced before World War II, and afterwards gained a reputation for being good, solid, reliable transportation.
+Singer started out with bicycles, moving to cars in the late 1800s; technologically advanced before World War II, they later gained a reputation for being good, solid, reliable transportation.

 William Rootes (later, Lord Rootes) bought fifty Singer Tens at their launch and sold them at a profit.
 In 1955, Rootes bought Singer.

 Sunbeam was the project of a tin-plate maker; the first cars were sold in 1901, with success coming with 1906 cars based loosely on a Peugeot design.
-Sunbeam was successful in racing before and after merging with Darracq (which had just bought Clement-Talbot) in 1920.
-In financial troubles due largely to unpaid government work in World War I, Sunbeam was purchased by Rootes, which dropped Sunbeam's factory and cars, turning it into Rootes’ luxury carmaker.
-Rootes later dropped the Sunbeam brand entirely.
+Sunbeam was successful in racing before and after merging with Darracq in 1920.
+In financial troubles due largely to unpaid government work in World War I, Sunbeam was purchased by Rootes, which dropped Sunbeam's factory and cars, turning the brand into Rootes’ luxury carmaker before, later, dropping the Sunbeam brand entirely.

 Hillman, Humber, and Rover all started in Coventry, a center of the cycle trade.
-Bicycles made engineer William Hillman a millionaire; his first car started in 1907 with 24 horsepower.
-His company ran to success with a 9 horsepower model introduced in 1913.
-A brand new luxury straight-eight (2.6 liters) was introduced just as the Depression began, leaving Hillman’s company cash-poor; it merged with Humber, which was already under Rootes control.
+Bicycles made engineer William Hillman a millionaire; his first car was in 1907, but his company ran to success with a 9 horsepower model introduced in 1913.
+A new luxury straight-eight (2.6 liters) was introduced just as the Depression began, leaving Hillman’s company cash-poor; it merged with Humber, which was already under Rootes control.

-Henri Pigozzi founded Simca (Societe Industrielle de Mecanique et Carrosserie Automobile - “car mechanicals and bodywork company”) at Nanterre, France in 1934.
-Initially the company built Fiat (“Italian car company of Turin”) cars under license.
+Henri Pigozzi founded Simca (Societe Industrielle de Mecanique et Carrosserie Automobile - “car mechanicals and bodywork company”) in 1934, to build Fiat (“Italian car company of Turin”) cars under license.
 The Aronde (1951-60) marked the end of Fiat control, though the Fiat influence carried through to the 1000 series (1960-79), of which over 1.6 million were built.

 In the 1950s Simca bought Unic, Talbot, and Ford of France; 15% of SIMCA shares were optioned to Ford, but they were sold to Chrysler instead.
 Chrysler became the majority holder in 1963 and in 1969, and merged SIMCA with Matra’s automotive division.
 In 1970, Chrysler took most of the stock, and dropped the SIMCA name in favor of their own.